Hetav01/Hetav01/README.md

 I'm a **passionate data enthusiast** with a love for **AI, data-driven solutions, and automation**.
 I enjoy **solving complex problems** and building **efficient, scalable, and impactful** software solutions.

+🔹 Currently working at **MicroEra Power, Inc.** as a Data Science and Engineering Intern developing data-driven solutions in the field of energy storage and consumption.

 🔹 Currently working on **Langgraph** related projects and exploring the world of Agentic AI.

 🔹 Exploring **Generative AI**, **Machine Learning**, and **Cloud Services**.

 🔹 Love **optimizing workflows**, making tech more **accessible**, and **automating the boring stuff**.

 ---